 Bob Crowley: He may not be as old as some of the guys on this page (57), but in a game dominated by fit young 20-somethings, he proved himself not only to be the most able survivalist in the game (a lifelong outdoorsman, he was mostly responsible for building the shelter and keeping the fire going), but when it came down to the endgame, when many strong older contestants are usually picked off, he not only managed to win the game (becoming the oldest winner ever by over 15 years) but he did it by beating contestants half his age in physical challenges!

-Andrew Jackson.
 Aside from being a grizzled old war veteran, he also personally foiled the first attempt on the life of a sitting US President (himself, no less).
 A would-be-assassin fired two pistols at him at point-blank range, both of which miraculously misfired.
 At almost seventy years old, Jackson nearly beat his attacker to death.
 With acane.

 Andrew Jackson had survived being shot in so many duels (mostly over insults to his wife) that he was reputed to rattle when he walked.
 He was also reputed to have once been so bored in a cabinet meeting that he took out a knife, dug one of the slugs out, and sent it back to the man who put it in him in the first place with a note to the effect of 'I believe this is yours.'
 It is also said that in the incident above where he foiled his own assassination, the only reason the assassin survived is that other people restrained Jackson before he could finish the job.

+Nelson Mandela, who also was a Cool Old Guy.
 Mandela's badass credentials are gained by 1) having put the final nails in the coffin of apartheid in South Africa; 2) having survived 27 years in South Africa's toughest prisons before that; 3) having been active in the militant wing of the anti-apartheid movement (which resulted in his imprisonment) before that; 4) having been an amateur boxer in college before that; and 5) having been a member of the Xhosa royal family who was expelled when he broke a taboo by marrying a woman from the rival Sotho tribe.
 The man was made of badass from birth!

 Clint Eastwood.
 Survived the Great Depression and the Korean War, this former lifeguard became respected actor, then respected director, and did twosimultaneous war films at the age of 76!
 He's also a talented jazz musician (and his son Kyle is a professional), a licensed pilot who still flies a chopper to his studio in order to beat the traffic, an avid supporter of animal rescue efforts (he and his wife have actually adopted dozens of animals to live on their ranch, and anytime Clint talks about his beloved pets it ends up being a huge Crowning Moment of Heartwarming), and has kept physically fit ever since his youth.
 He still practices meditation and exercises regularly.
 All this on top of making some of the best movies in Hollywood.
 And he can kick your ass any day.
 Truly one of the most badass people in the world